openwfm/wrf-sfire-docs/docs/updates.md

 The math-alderaan-short and math-alderaan-gpu-short partitions will not accept new jobs starting Monday 3/25 10am so that any jobs running on them can finish within the 1 day partition limits.
 The math-alderaan-gpu partition is not not accepting any new jobs until maintenance is complete.
 No jobs will be cancelled.

+* Node math-alderaan-c30 has a bad memory slot and runs with memory reduced to 480GB.
+It will not be allocated to jobs and currently is reserved for system service.

 ### 2024/03/21